MTAA Super offers a range of investment options with varying levels of risk and return

 The growth assets we invest in include shares, infrastructure and property.
 The returns from growth assets come mainly from capital gains and income in the form of dividends.
 Growth assets generally offer the greatest potential for long-term growth, but the returns can fluctuate and returns may be negative from time to time.

 The defensive assets we invest in include fixed interest and cash.
 The returns on defensive assets are mainly from interest.
 Defensive assets generally offer less potential for long-term growth than growth assets but returns are generally more stable and have a relatively low level of risk.
-Cash returns are nearly always positive but negative returns are possible in the case of fixed interest.
+Negative returns are possible in the case of fixed interest, however cash returns are generally positive.

 MTAA Super’s Pre-mixed options are Conservative, Income-Focussed, My AutoSuper (Balanced) and Growth.
 These options invest in a range of different asset classes.
 With the Pre-mixed options, the asset allocation is constructed with the aim of achieving the option’s specific investment return objective.